e+ Ticketing Guide (with Love Live! event ticket info)

 Step 1: Get a Japanese phone number

-You need an e+ account, and in order to make an e+ account, you will need a Japanese phone number that can receive SMS messages.
+You need an e+ account, and in order to make an e+ account, you will need a Japanese phone number that can make calls.
 (VoIP numbers, e.g. those starting with 050, don't work.)

 If you don't have the right to reside in Japan (citizen/permanent resident/long-term visa) and don't already have a phone number, then your options are limited.